Coro Lead Programs

 View the April 20th virtual info session Recording and Presentation.

-Learn more about the current Lead LA cohort.
+Learn more about our fourth Lead LA cohort and first Lead SoCal cohort.

 - Meet Past Cohorts

 View and Download the Lead LA and/or Lead SoCal brochures to learn more and share with a friend or colleague.

 Seeking employer or sponsor financial support?
 Download this guide on Coro Lead Programs’ benefits to assist with the conversation.

 View the 2021-2022 program calendars for Lead LA and Lead SoCal to see specific dates/times for programming and more details on the attendance policy.